NativeScript/developer-day-workshop/src/chapters/chapter3.md

 <div class="exercise-end"></div>

-Open this new project up in Visual Studio Code (you can type `code .`) and add our first UI component.
+Open this new project up in Visual Studio Code (you can type `code .`).

 First, let's take a look at the files we will need to work with.
 Notice in the `/app` folder of your project there is a file called `app.component.ts`.
 This is where you put the functions that are called by the front-end file, `app.component.html`.